Protect Crater Lake

 We must act now to keep our natural heritage from being bulldozed.
 Right now, our citizen outreach staff is canvassing the state, educating Oregonians about the need to protect Crater Lake.
 Thousands of people like you have pitched in, calling or emailing your legislators, signing petitions, and spreading the word to friends and family.

 We need everyone’s help to protect Crater Lake from logging, mining, and other destructive development.
-If you haven't already done so, please join our campaign by sending President Obama a message today.
 If you'd like to help us reach even more people and keep making the case for Crater Lake, click here to make a contribution today.

 - The Bybee Timber sale threatens hundreds of acres of wilderness on the outskirts of Crater Lake—and the destruction could start before the end of the year.

 - We have a plan to protect Crater Lake and its ecosystem permanently, by creating a 75-mile wildlife corridor with 500,000 acres of new wilderness.